cmayle24/UDP-TCP/README.md

 ## TCP:

 TCP is a connection-oriented protocol, which means it establishes a reliable connection between the sender and receiver before data transmission.
-It provides reliable, ordered, and error-checked delivery of data packets.
+It provides reliable, ordered, and error-checked delivery of data **packets**.
 TCP ensures that data packets are received in the correct order and can retransmit lost or corrupted packets.
 It also includes mechanisms for flow control to manage the rate at which data is transmitted.
-TCP is typically used for applications that require guaranteed delivery and reliable communication, such as web browsing, file transfers, email, and other applications where data integrity is crucial.
+TCP is typically used for applications that require guaranteed delivery and reliable communication.
-Now, let's dive into sockets, which are the programming interfaces used for network communication using UDP and TCP:

 ### TCP Socket: